 Welcome to the blog

 The village of Churton in West Cheshire is a terrific base for exploring many different aspects of life and landscape on the edge of the Cheshire Basin, along the Dee Valley and further afield into north and mid Wales.

 If you would like to get in touch, it would be great to hear from you.
 Please use the contact form on the Contact page.
-I don’t list my email address on the site to prevent an inundation of junk mail, but the contact form simply routes any messages to my email address, from which I will reply.
+I don’t show my email address on the site to prevent an inundation of junk mail, but the contact form simply routes any messages to my personal email address, from which I will reply.